Paresh8890-Jaisinghani/Microsoft_Azure/Readme.txt

 App Service enables you to build and host web apps, background jobs, mobile backends, and RESTful APIs in the programming language of your choice, without managing infrastructure

+### Project Description ###

+1. Azure CLI
+What It Does: Azure CLI is a command-line tool that allows you to manage Azure resources directly from your terminal.
+It simplifies tasks like creating and managing Azure resources.
+How It’s Running: Installed on your local machine, you interact with Azure using commands such as:

+az login to authenticate with your Azure account. az group create --name MyResourceGroup --location eastus to create a resource group. az functionapp create --resource-group MyResourceGroup --consumption-plan-location eastus --runtime node --name MyFunctionApp --storage-account <StorageAccountName> to create a function app.
+Dependencies: It depends on internet connectivity to interact with Azure services and requires authentication via az login.

+2.Azure Resource group
+These are like folders where you organize and manage all your related Azure services (like storage, databases, or virtual machines) together.
+It helps keep things organized and easier to manage.

+3.Azure resource
+These are the individual services or components you use in Azure, like a virtual machine, a database, or storage.
+Each resource does a specific job within your cloud setup.

+4. Azure Functions
+What It Does: Azure Functions is a serverless compute service that allows you to run event-driven code without managing any servers.
+It’s perfect for running small pieces of code (functions) in response to various events, such as HTTP requests, timers, or messages from other Azure services.

+How It’s Running: You created a function named "myFunction," which runs in response to a specific trigger, such as an HTTP request.
+The function is deployed to Azure and is automatically scaled by Azure based on demand.

+Dependencies: Azure Functions depends on the Azure infrastructure to execute the code.
+It can also depend on other Azure services like Azure Table Storage for storing data.
+Azure Functions can be managed and deployed through the Azure CLI or the Azure portal.
+steps:
+npm install -g azure-functions-core-tools@4 --unsafe-perm true Navigate to the directory where you want to create your project. func init ToDoApp --javascript cd ToDoApp func new func start

+5.